-Every landlord is required to provide the tenant with a receipt for the security deposit, which can be included in the written lease.
+Every landlord is required to provide the tenant with a receipt for the security deposit, which must be included in the written lease.
 If the landlord fails to provide the tenant with a receipt for the security deposit, the landlord is liable to the tenant for $25.

-- the landlord’s obligation to conduct the inspection within 5 days before or after the tenant’s stated date of intended moving;
+- The landlord’s obligation to conduct the inspection within 5 days before or after the tenant’s stated date of intended moving;

-- the landlord’s obligation to notify the tenant in writing of the date of the inspection;
+- The landlord’s obligation to notify the tenant in writing of the date of the inspection;

-Return of the security deposit
+Return of the Security Deposit

 At the termination of the tenancy, the landlord may withhold all or part of the security deposit for unpaid rent, damage due to breach of lease, or damage by the tenant in excess of ordinary wear and tear.

 When a tenant has been evicted or ejected the tenant must send a request for return of the security deposit by first class mail.
-Within 45 days of receiving the request, the landlord must return the deposit with 3% simple interest, minus damages.
+Within 45 days of receiving the request, the landlord must return the deposit with simple interest, minus any damages.

-Other Required Receipts and Records
+Required Receipts and Records

 Every landlord is required to keep records showing the dates and amounts of all rent paid to him by each tenant, and showing also the fact that a receipt was given to each tenant for each cash payment of rent.

 Read the Law: Md.
-Code, Real Prop. § 8-208.3
+Code, Real Property § 8-208.3

-In Anne Arundel County, unless the tenant makes payment by check or rents the property for commercial or business purposes, if property is leased for any definite term or at will, the landlord shall give the tenant a receipt showing payment and the time period which the payment covers.
-If the landlord fails to provide a receipt as required by this section, s/he is liable to the tenant for $25, in addition to any other penalty imposed by the courts.Read the Law: Md.
-Code, Real Prop. § 8-205
+In Anne Arundel County, if property is leased for any definite term or at will, the landlord shall give the tenant a receipt showing payment and the time period which the payment covers.
+If the landlord fails to provide a receipt as required by this section, s/he is liable to the tenant for $25, in addition to any other penalty imposed by the courts.
+This requirement does not apply if the tenant makes payment by check or rents the property for commercial or business purposes.

 Information to be Posted or Provided by the Landlord

 The landlord of a residential rental property must include in the written lease OR on a posted sign conspicuously placed on the rental property, the following information: